AI knowledge base programs for customer support in Threat Intelligence

 - Article freshness = articles updated in last 60 days ÷ total published articles (increase trend).

-- Threat onboarding reliability = successfully onboarded tenants without human intervention ÷ total onboarded tenants (increase trend).
+- Threat Intelligence deployment reliability = successfully onboarded tenants without analyst intervention ÷ total onboarded tenants (increase trend).

-Measure the metrics that matter and iterate content so every release improves Threat Intelligence customer outcomes.
+Measure what matters, then iterate content and flows so every release improves Threat Intelligence support outcomes.

 FAQ

-This FAQ explains how Brainfish AI knowledge base programs fit Threat Intelligence support operations.
+This FAQ explains how Brainfish AI knowledge base programs fit into existing Threat Intelligence support operations.

 Does this program replace our existing help center?
-No, it augments your help center and surfaces its content wherever analysts need guidance.
+No, it augments your help center and surfaces its content wherever users need guidance.

 How often should our content and data sync with Brainfish?
-You can schedule frequent syncs and trigger on-demand refreshes whenever key playbooks or schemas change.
+You can schedule regular syncs and trigger on-demand refreshes whenever key articles or schemas change.

 How does Brainfish keep our connections and data secure?
-Brainfish uses scoped access, encryption, and auditing to protect credentials, sync pipelines, and customer data.
+Brainfish uses scoped access, encryption, and auditing to protect credentials, syncs, and customer data.

 Does the program support multiple languages and localized content?
-Yes, Brainfish syncs selected locales and serves localized answers based on user or tenant settings.
+Yes, Brainfish syncs selected locales and serves localized answers based on user or account settings.

 Keep exploring

-These resources help you plan, launch, and improve your AI knowledge base program for Threat Intelligence.
+These links help you plan, launch, and improve your AI knowledge base program for Threat Intelligence.